SoftwareEngineering-Bootcamp/news-explorer-frontend/README.md

 ## Problem encountered
   - **News API**
 The project requested to retreive articles from NewsAPI once user entered a search word, but the free Developer account only allows search for development and testing purposes.
-That makes it impossible to get news on the frontend using our domainame, but return the below message instead:
+That makes it impossible to get news on the frontend using our domain name, but return the below message instead:
 > "Requests from the browser are not allowed on the Developer plan, except from localhost."

-In other to allow user to retrieve data, we look for alternatives by referring to APIs available [here](https://github.com/public-apis/public-apis).
-[TheNewsAPI](https://www.thenewsapi.com) will be used in replacement in the future.
+In order to allow user to retrieve data, we used alternatives by referring to APIs available [here](https://github.com/public-apis/public-apis).
+[TheNewsAPI](https://www.thenewsapi.com) will be used in replacement in the future, after completion of the program on a personal portfolio.
+**Update 2026**: Domain used to validate this project is currently unavailable, specific access was given just for a short time for project completion.

 ## Available Scripts